1habibi/DevCarsMini/README.md

-my mini game maked for coursework. baybe i`ll continue developing. but not really
+my mini game maked for coursework. maybe i`ll continue developing. but not really